yandex-cloud/docs/en/_tutorials/infrastructure-management/updating-under-load.md

            type: LINUX
          ```

-      1. Save the specification of the instance group with the network load balancer to the file `specification.yaml`:
+      1. Save the specification of the instance group with network load balancer to the file `specification.yaml`:

          {% include [updating-under-load-yaml-spec-init](../../_includes/instance-groups/updating-under-load-yaml-spec-init.md) %}